Skip to content

 Council members are also now only able to serve a total of 3 consecutive 4-year terms and will need to take a 2-year break between before standing for Council again.

-RCVS Council election 2024 - nominations now open
+RCVS Council election 2024 - candidates announced

 View results of previous elections